For a better experience, click the Compatibility Mode icon above to turn off Compatibility Mode, which is only for viewing older websites.

 About the Contest

-Participants in Anthems for the Anthropocene are challenged to create, perform, and record an original song that conveys a message about climate change to inspire and empower listeners.
+Participants in Anthems for the Anthropocene are challenged to create, perform, and record an original song, in response to a specific creative prompt, that conveys a message about climate change to inspire and empower listeners.
 The strongest entries will feature both lyrics and musical composition that are creative, compelling, and entertaining.
-Participating bands and solo performers will be able to take advantage of skills workshops and drop-in guidance sessions on climate content during the span of the contest.
+Participating bands and solo performers will be able to take advantage of skills workshops and drop-in guidance sessions on climate issues during the span of the contest.

-For 2023 the competition is open to up to a maximum of 15 song entries on a first-come, first-served basis.
-Participation is limited to Drexel undergraduate and graduate students.
+For 2024 the competition is open to up to a maximum of 15 song entries.
+Drexel undergraduate and graduate students are eligible to participate.
 Participants may sign up as an already existing band or as solo songwriter-performers.

 *$2,000 Prize Pool*